ramontayag/bit_wallet/README.md

     wallet = BitWallet.new(:username => 'username', :password => 'password')
     account = wallet.accounts.new('account name')
-    account.addresses.count # 1, as it already comes with an address address = account.addresses.new
+    account.addresses.count # 1, as it already comes with an address account.balance # returns the balance of the account address = account.addresses.new
     address.address # 8hdsakdjh82d9327ccb64642c - the address hash
+    account.send_amount 5.5, to: '8hdsakdjh82d9327ccb64642c' # sends 5.5 bitcoin to the address

 ## Contributing